What is a lifetime mortgage?

-With our Lifetime Mortgage you stay in your home until you die or move out of the home into long-term care, as long as you comply with the product terms and conditions which your adviser will explain to you.
+With our Lifetime Mortgage you (or both of you if borrowing jointly) stay in your home until you die or move out of the home into long-term care, as long as you comply with the product terms and conditions which your adviser will explain to you.

 Failure to comply with these could result in the forced sale of your property and the loss of the right to inheritance protection, if this has been chosen.